-Delicious classic-crust pizza topped with crushed tomatoes, garlic, mozzarella, and basil.
+This delicious classic Margherita pizza is topped with crushed tomatoes, garlic, salt, mozzarella, and basil.
 So simple to make and perfect for feeding a crowd!

 This post contains affiliate links.
 Read the disclosure policy.